Post-Trent Catechism By St. Peter Canisius Contradicts “Baptism Of Desire”

 Clearly it means #1 and it excludes #2; for you can never, in any circumstance, receive the Sacrament of Baptism without real and natural water, as even ‘baptism of desire’ advocates admit.
 Their position is that someone can be saved without receiving the Sacrament, but they acknowledge that the Sacrament can never occur or be received without actual water, without a person baptizing, etc. So, when Trent defines that real and natural water is de necessitate (of necessity) or necessary for the Sacrament of Baptism, that means that water is absolutely necessary, essential, unavoidable in all cases and circumstances for the sacrament to occur.
 It follows, therefore, that when, just a few canons later, Trent defines without qualification that the Sacrament of Baptism itself is necessary for salvation, that means that it’s absolutely required for salvation in all instances without exception.

-Pope Paul III, The Council of Trent, canons on the Sacrament of Baptism, canon 5, ex cathedra: “If shall say that baptism [the sacrament] is optional, that is, not necessary for salvation (cf. Jn.
+Pope Paul III, The Council of Trent, canons on the Sacrament of Baptism, canon 5, ex cathedra: “If anyone shall say that baptism [the sacrament] is optional, that is, not necessary for salvation (cf. Jn.
 3:5): let him be anathema.”

 So, just as canon 2 does not admit of exceptions to what is considered necessary, the same is true of canon 5.
 Moreover, and this is important, Trent’s teaching on this matter is not limited to declaring that the Sacrament is necessary for salvation.
 We saw that in Sess.
 5 on Original Sin it infallibly declared that unless a man is born again of water and the Holy Spirit he cannot enter the Kingdom of God.
 That language doesn’t use the word necessary, and it infallibly teaches that no one can be saved without water baptism based on the words of the Lord.
 The Council of Florence taught the same truth.
 In his Catechism, St. Peter Canisius likewise teaches that the Sacrament is necessary for adults and children without exception and he cites John 3:5.